Stalking and Cyberstalking

 How a Criminal Defense Attorney Can Help

 Stalking is taken seriously by prosecutors in Los Angeles County and across the state of California.
-If you or a loved one is facing a stalking charge, contact Los Angeles stalking defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+If you or a loved one is facing a stalking charge, contact Los Angeles stalking defense attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.